 You may also be interested in War Memorials Online and The Imperial War Museum's Register of War Memorials

-A new Remembrance bench has recently been installed at Veracity Sports Ground between Itchen and Merryoak.
+A Remembrance bench was installed in 2020 at Veracity Sports Ground between Itchen and Merryoak.

 The other benches can be found at